General

 In recent years, the social and political climate in the United States has become increasingly polarized.
 Deep divisions exist between political ideologies, resulting in heightened tensions and a greater drive for people to voice their opinions through protest.
 The rise of social media and the accessibility of information have also played a significant role in mobilizing individuals and spreading awareness about various social issues.
 With just a few clicks, people can organize and gather support for their causes, leading to a surge in protests across the country, including New York City.

-See also When Is The New York Tree Lighting
+See also When Do Christmas Decorations Go Up In New York

 Furthermore, the growing income inequality in America has also contributed to a sense of frustration and discontent among many.
 While the city of New York is often associated with wealth and prosperity, there are stark disparities within its borders.
 The vast differences in living standards and opportunities have pushed marginalized communities to demand justice and equal treatment.
 As a result, protests are not only a means of expressing dissatisfaction but also a call for systemic change to address these underlying issues.
 The current social and political climate in New York City is undoubtedly multifaceted, driven by various factors that have led to an increasing number of protests in recent years.